 Adding the best gaming keyboard to your setup is a great way of improving the speed of your actions to help you top leaderboards online.
 Competitive gameplay, especially, relies heavily on reaction times, which are often the key differentiators between winning and losing.

-Therefore, having a gaming keyboard is crucial as they're typically designed to register your inputs almost instantaneously, giving you a much faster response time, even when you're frantically pressing multiple buttons at once trying to issue an in-game instruction.
+Therefore, having a gaming keyboard, whether that be wired or one of the best wireless keyboards around, is crucial as they're typically designed to register your inputs almost instantaneously, giving you a much faster response time, even when you're frantically pressing multiple buttons at once trying to issue an in-game instruction.

 Not only that, but a top gaming keyboard is key to getting the most out of some of the best PC gaming monitors on the market.
 Having a high refresh rate is one thing, but it needs to be teamed with something that can deliver inputs fast to capitalise on the benefits a high refresh rate provides.